 Purchase From a Trusted Source

 Always take the time to do your homework when buying new brands of CBD products – Take the time to search for reviews on the internet, see what other customers are saying, and, if possible, scout out their website for testing reports and results.

 If the consensus on the internet is that a brand of CBD is terrible and doesn’t work, it might be worth following the advice of the masses and steering clear.

 Check For Third Party Tests

-As mentioned above most reputable CBD farms and processors will send samples of every crop/production run to a third-party testing center, who will confirm that the CBD products are of good quality and don’t contain contaminants (such as THC).
-If the brand you’re scoping out has no public testing records available, that CBD may be best left on the shelf.
+As mentioned above most reputable CBD farms and processors will send samples of every crop/production run to a third-party testing center, who will confirm that the CBD products are of good quality and don’t contain contaminants (such as THC), usually via way of a “Certificate of Analysis”, or “COA”.
+If the brand you’re scoping out has no COAs or other public testing records available, that CBD may be best left on the shelf.

 Make Sure It Doesn’t Say “Contains THC”

 Seems simple, but can be easy to overlook.
 THC and CBD each have their own unique effects, but studies show that CBD oil and other products have a greater effect when combined with at least a small amount of THC.